 In order to define the controlled vocabularies, the Editorial Board analyzes existing vocabularies and dictionaries and will use the most appropriate existing terms whenever possible.
 In the case where there are gaps, new terms are defined by the group.

 The COAR Controlled Vocabularies are governed and maintained by the Editorial Board.
+If you are interested in joining the interest group, please send a message to the COAR Office or to IG chair Jochen Schirrwagen.

 The COAR Controlled Vocabularies have multilingual support.
 The Editorial Board translates labels into numerous other languages.